2-year-old Norfolk girl with brain cancer gets red carpet treatment, backyard surprise

 NORFOLK, Va. - Rolling out the red carpet was exactly the kind of treatment a two-year-old Norfolk girl needed on Saturday.

-Skye Askew's days are usually field with different types of treatments, like chemotherapy sessions and doctor's appointments.
+Skye Askew's days are usually filled with different types of treatments, like chemotherapy sessions and doctor's appointments.
 On Saturday however, Skye's day was filled with a different surprise: a new playground just for her, in her own backyard.

 "It's been amazing," said Skye's mother, Destiny Lopez.
 "Today has been a true blessing."